gabefletch/DeltaBlock/SECURITY.md

 ## About Logs
 NextDNS has the ability to save Logs of users utilizing shared Configuration IDs.
 Obviously, this is a security concern for users of DeltaBlock.
 However, the Logs feature is entirely disabled in the DeltaBlock profile settings.

-## Methods of Verifying Disabeled Log Status
+## Methods of Verifying Disabled Log Status
 There are two ways to verify that the DeltaBlock configuration does in fact have Logs disabled:<br>

 **A - By Emailing to View the Profile**<br>